 - Basic bandaging techniques.

-Day 3 will also touch on the likes of strokes, poisons, crush injuries, heart attacks, heatstroke and hypothermia.
-The tutor will appraise the delegates throughout the course to ensure that they are picking all the information up and that they are competent.
+Day 3 will also touch on strokes, poisons, crush injuries, heart attacks, heatstroke and hypothermia.
+The tutor will appraise the delegates throughout the course to ensure that they are picking all the information up and competent.

 First Aid Course Exam

-14 questions that test your first aid knowledge and show the trainer you can safely administer first aid in a medical emergency.
+Fourteen questions test your first aid knowledge and show the trainer you can safely administer first aid in a medical emergency.
 The course is a fun interactive three days that provide you with the knowledge and confidence to respond to any incident within the workplace.

-For more information on the First Aid courses we provide and how they can help you click here.
+For more information on the First Aid courses, we provide a look at our first aid courses page by clicking here.

 How do I know which first aid course to take?

-One of the main ways of deciding which course you should take is by assessing the environment you work in.
-This is especially relevant in a busy working environment.
+One of the main ways of deciding which course you should take is by assessing your work environment.
+Choosing the right training course is especially relevant in a busy working environment.

 People generally perceive offices, cafes and small shops as low risk.
-If you work in a larger store, the risk becomes higher due to the increase in people working and visiting.
+If you work in a larger store, the risk becomes higher due to increased people working and visiting.

 Health & safety personnel would consider workplaces with multiple floors and departments as high risk.
-They would also class workplaces with operations constantly running through day and night with a large number of workers and the public present the risks as high.
+They would also class workplaces with operations constantly running through day and night with many workers, and the public present the risks as high.